GetApp offers objective, independent research and verified user reviews. We may earn a referral fee when you visit a vendor through our links.

 • Check reviews from businesses similar to yours in terms of size and industry that have implemented the software platforms you're considering.

-• Find case studies that can illustrate your vision for the business.
+• Find case studies that illustrate your vision for the business.

 Be as thorough as possible, and ask the software vendors questions until you feel confident about your options.